jacklowrie/.config/README.md

 I use ZSH for interactive shells wherever possible, and bash wherever I can't.
 As such, `.config/zsh` is a good place to start.
-In addition, there's an example `$HOME/.zshenv` for setting up macs (not version-controlled, see below), and a `brewfile` (that is version-controlled) for installing the tools.
+In addition, there's an example `$HOME/.zshenv` for setting up macs (real one not version-controlled, see below), and a `brewfile` (that is version-controlled) for installing the tools.

 ### XDG Base Directory Spec
 Many of the tools configured here fully or partially adhere to the XDG Base